Please note that Tapas no longer supports Internet Explorer.

 Zombie Priest

-Chapter 3: Running in the Rain
+Chapter 5: Running in the Rain (I)

-Chapter 3: Running in the Rain
+Chapter 5: Running in the Rain (I)

 Nov 26, 2025

-As the snow started to melt, grass grew, and blossoms bloomed.
 The sun started replacing the moon, making the days longer as kids took off their jackets and jumped into the lake.
-Before they knew, the leaves started turning brown, the ground covered in a carpet of earthy colors, and the first snowfall came, burying the town in white.
+Before they knew it, the leaves started turning brown, the ground covered in a carpet of earthy colors — and the first snowfall came, burying the town in white.

-Abel loves running around on the grass, in snow, at break times, after school.
-He wasn't the biggest child, but he could run infinitely, and no one could beat him in sprints.
-When he was offered to deliver newspaper, he was ecstatic.
-It didn't change much of his running routines, except that now he got the chance of yeeting objects without getting shouted at and received a few cents.
-He counted it every day, and one day, he ran home, calling for Cain.
+When he was offered to deliver newspapers, he was ecstatic.
+It didn't change much of his running routines, except that now he got the chance of yeeting objects without getting shouted at — and received a few cents.

 "Do you want to get a tattoo with me?"